12 Nov What is Facebook Pixel and How to Optimize Facebook Ads for Conversion

 How to setup Facebook Pixel?

-In ordet to setup Facebook Pixel on your website, expland the top menu of Facebook Ads Manager (or Business Manager) and you can find it listed in the Measure & report section under Events Manager.
+In order to set up Facebook Pixel on your website, expand the top menu of Facebook Ads Manager (or Business Manager) and you can find it listed in the Measure & Report section under Events Manager.

 Click on Add New Data Source and it will open a dropdown menu with Facebook Pixel and walk you through the installation process.

 You will be asked to enter your website and will be given three different methods to install Pixel on you website.

 You can do this yourself or reach out to the person or agency handling your website.